avwsolutions/DOD-AMS-Workshop/workshop.md

 key=2016-06-26 21:40:39.999|value=79|module=claims
 ```

 As you can see the key/value pairs are delimited by and underscore '|' and will be parsed out by the '*kv*' filter.
 As mentioned above all values are parsed out as String, so we have to convert our string to an integer.
-At last we will do the timestamp trick again.
+Finally we will do the timestamp trick again.

 Below the code that you can use to extend the `/etc/logstash/conf.d/500-filter.conf` configuration.